Kitura/kitura.dev/CONTRIBUTING.md

 ## Changing an existing guide

-Kitura.io is written in markdown.
+Kitura.io is written in Markdown.

 When editing existing topics you should adhere to the following guidelines, doing so will provide styling for you.